What is Dextropropoxyphene?

 - For people with lifelong inherited blood diseases

 People with the above contraindications should immediately stop taking dextropropoxyphene and notify their pharmacist or doctor at once.
-To learn more dextropropoxyphene, call our free helpline at 1-800-928-9139 any time of day or night.
+To learn more dextropropoxyphene, call our free helpline at 1-888-287-0471 Who Answers? any time of day or night.
 Side effectsDextropropoxyphene and its side effects affect each person in different ways.
 The most common side effects of the drug are listed below.
 This does not mean, however, that everyone using this drug will experience some or any of the side effects.

 - Mood fluctuations